Photostory

 "It was pouring with rain as we toured the abandoned zoo – as if tears were falling from every animal ever confined there" Read my article, with Brendan Lennard, about the animals in the zoo that stood on Hobart's Domain from 1923 to 1937.

 How much do you know about seagulls?
 For a start, seagulls are not one species but many and they do not necessarily live by the sea.
-I knew very little about their lives until I researched the silver gulls of Hobart.
+I knew very little about their lives until I researched the silver gulls of Hobart for a conference presentation.

 Here is another photo of the garden I made at the back of our townhouse complex.
 I call it the Ragged Garden because it’s on the site of the former Lower Collins Street Ragged School that operated there from 1858-1914.